 We got down to the little town which turned out to be a touristy spot surrounding a natural underwater cave that creates the largest blowhole in the world when the waves crash into the cave.
 Water shoots over 100ft into the sky and a thunderous roar fills the air.
 We learned Bufadora is spanish for buffalo, the noise reminds the locals of a Buffalo snort.

 Spot was a bit touristy for us so we headed back up the road and found an old campo on a cliff overlooking the pacific that was abandoned and empty.
-Seemed like a great spot to setup for the night so we did.
+Seemed like a great spot to use the camping knowledge we learnt at campingfunzone.com and set up for the night, so we did.

 A few locals rolled by and drank a few beers but paid us no mind.
 We unpacked the truck, setup our sleeping gear in the back and cracked open a bottle of Mexican wine.